Evolving with 2023 Healthcare Payer Technology Trends

 Dealing with large amounts of patient data makes health plans a prime target for security breaches.
 And the entire industry trying to quickly integrate numerous data sources has the potential to create vulnerabilities in the system.
 As evidenced by the leap in ransomware attacks.
 But health plans moving too slowly with technology adoption can lead to irreparable harm as well.

 Current manual approaches to PHI – locally stored data, desktop applications, paper faxes, etc. – are even more vulnerable than secure digital processes.
-Modern technology, on the other hand, can grant you more control.
+A key benefit of modern technology is increased control.
 It allows you to be more granular when granting access to PHI, for one.
 It also creates a digital log of access.

 Vet prospective solutions carefully as you move to secure your cyber environment quickly.
 For even greater peace of mind, seek out HIPAA-compliant technology vendors that pursue HITRUST CSF and SOC 2 certifications.